-One of my most treasured kitchen items is my Crock Pot (also known as a slower cooker) and once fall hits, I use it quite often.
+One of my most treasured kitchen items is my slow cooker and once fall hits, I use it quite often.
 I love the convenience of tossing a few items into it, setting the timer, going along my merry way, and returning hours later to find a great homemade meal.

 If you are planning to give your slow cooker a workout (and I HIGHLY recommend doing so) I’ve found it’s helpful to keep several items stocked in your pantry as many slow cooker recipes call for their use: condensed cream soups (celery, mushroom, chicken), tomato soup, canned/crushed tomatoes, beef and chicken broth, Worcestershire sauce, onion soup mix, chili sauce, Italian salad dressing (liquid as well as dry packets), barbecue sauce, soda (ginger ale, cola, lemon lime), and cranberry sauce.
 Also, make clean up easy by lining your slow cooker with a Slow Cooker Liner.
 They are made by Reynolds and can be found in the paper and plastic aisle of the supermarket.